x0d7x/nix-config/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details. *(Note: If you have a specific license, make sure to include a LICENSE file in your repository.)*
+This project is licensed under the MIT License - see the LICENSE file for details.